-- micro-crystaline cellulose
+- microcrystalline cellulose

-- hydroxy-methyl-proply cellulose (the veggie capsule)
+- hydroxymethyl-propyl cellulose (the veggie capsule)

 - silicon dioxide

-- vegetable magnesium starate
+- vegetable magnesium stearate

-While most people in the US are probably not deficient in vitamin C, Halo Beauty provides 60 mg which is a good amount just in case.
-The antioxidant ability of vitamin C – along with the other antioxidants in the supplement might, in theory, help reduce split ends too.
+While most people in the US are probably not deficient in vitamin C, Halo Beauty provides 60 mg which is a good amount, just in case.
+The antioxidant ability of vitamin C – along with the other antioxidants in the supplement – might, in theory, help reduce split ends too.

 Vitamin D is actually more of a hormone than a vitamin and like all hormones has global effects in the body.
-While often being associated with helping bones stay strong, it's important to know that there are vitamin D receptors on every cell in your body -including your hair follicles.
+By global, I mean it does MANY things.
+While often being associated with keeping bones strong, it's important to know that there are vitamin D receptors on every cell in your body -including your hair follicles.

-While no studies have yet looked at whether vitamin D can grow hair, there does appear an association between hair loss and low vitamin D3 levels.
+While studies have not yet proven whether vitamin D can grow hair, the evidence does show an association between hair loss and low vitamin D3 levels in women.
 In other words, the lower the vitamin D3 levels, the more hair loss experienced.

 Vitamin D tip: As a rule of thumb, every 1000 IU of vitamin D will raise blood levels of the vitamin by 10.
 So, if you had a blood level of 30 ng/ml, a supplement providing 1000 IU would help boost that to about 40 ng/ml.

-While optimal vitamin D levels differ depending on who you talk to, many experts recommend a range of 30-80ng/ml.
+While optimal vitamin D levels differ depending on who you talk to, many experts recommend a vitamin D range of 30-80ng/ml.
 Given the possibility of rampant vitamin D deficiency, I was pleased to see Halo Beauty providing 1000 IU of vitamin D3.

 For the vegans reading this, vitamin D in Halo Beauty is plant-based and comes from lichens.
 No animal sources are used anywhere in this product.

-Vitamin B1, B2 and B6
+Vitamin B1, B2 & B6

 Biotin (sometimes called vitamin H) is a common vitamin to hair growth supplements and even some shampoos.
 This makes sense given that a lack of biotin is can lead to hair loss.
 While biotin probably doesn't grow hair that's already been lost, it can help existing hair grow faster.
 The same goes for nails too.

-When it comes to skin health, research suggests zinc may help acne too.
+Research suggests zinc may help acne too.

 The mineral copper is needed for the production of melanin which gives skin and hair its color.
-We also use copper to make the connective tissues, collagen and elastin.
+We also use copper to make the connective tissues, collagen, and elastin.
 In addition, copper helps make an important antioxidant called super-oxide-dismutase (SOD) which, among other things, breaks down hydrogen peroxide (H2O2).

 I sometimes see catalase in anti-gray hair supplements.
-In theory, it makes sense because if catalase can reduce hydrogen perioxide in hair follicles, hair color might be restored or maybe we could at least slow down the graying process.
+In theory, it makes sense because if catalase can reduce hydrogen peroxide in hair follicles, hair color might be restored or maybe we could at least slow down the graying process.

 Methylsulfonylmethane (MSM) is a popular ingredient in arthritis supplements.
 With respect to Halo Beauty, one interesting study noted that MSM supplements seemed to reduce wrinkles.
 This study lasted 16 weeks and involved 20 women who took 3 grams of MSM or a placebo.